 Our belief is that all autism approaches should mirror the physicians’ credo “First, do no harm.”
 But how do you determine when benefits outweigh potential damage?
 The pseudoscience so often promoted as “autism treatments” has a handful of consistent identifying characteristics.
 Ask yourself:

 •Does this practitioner or vendor promise miracles that no one else seems to achieve?

 The hat dramatically improved the condition of two autistic children who wore it every night for 12 years.
 Both children were declared hopeless autistics in 2000.
 They stopped wearing the hats in 2012.
-The boy, now 22, still has behavior problems but is doing well in a community College.
-The girl, now 20, attends a community college.
+The boy, now 23, is doing well in a local college.
+The girl, now 22, attends a state university.
 Their cousins also tried the hat for less than a year and had some results but the mother did not persevere and her children stopped wearing their hats.
 Parents must train their children to wear the hat for hours at a time and the hat must be worn consistently to work.
 The hat also helped a mute autistic girl to speak in 2003.
 After wearing the hat for three months she started to speak.

 •Is the person promising the outcome also asking me for money?

 I give the hats to people to try for free.
 I have never charged anybody for a hat.
 The hats now take about 5 hours to make.
 I sew them with a $1,600 industrial sewing machine for durability that I purchased with my own money.

 Inventor Michael Menkin sewing a Neruo Hat or “Thought Screen Helmet” with an industrial sewing machine which he bought with his own money.
 He gives the hats to people for free.
 Each hat takes five hours to make and costs about $25.
 He also makes baseball caps lined with velostat.

 •Do I find any scientific research supporting their claims, or are there only individual (often emotional) testimonials of effects?